mjedmonds/mjedmonds.github.io/CS80/notes_md/ch18_databases.md

 ## MySQL

 - Reasons why MySQL is good:
     1. Scalability.
-You can embed it in an application or use it in massive data warehous- ing environments.
+You can embed it in an application or use it in massive data warehousing environments.
     2. Performance.
-You can optimize performance based on the purpose of the data- base in your application.
+You can optimize performance based on the purpose of the database in your application.
     3. Support for many programming languages.
 Later chapters demonstrate how to access a MySQL database from PHP (Chapter 19).
     4. Implementations of MySQL for Windows, Mac OS X, Linux and UNIX.
     5. Handling large databases (e.g., tens of thousands of tables with millions of rows).